eyra/mono/deployment/README.md

 [Ansible Vault](https://docs.ansible.com/ansible/latest/user_guide/vault.html)
 is also advised to keep the secrets safe.

+The deployment playbook allows the deployment branch to be specified with the `branch` variable.
+It defaults to to `master`.

+## Example Run

+To run the playbook run a command like:

+	ansible-playbook --inventory path-to/hosts.ini site.yml

+When the system is already setup the `deploy.yml` if the only playbook needed.
+It can also deploy a specific branch like:

+	ansible-playbook --inventory path-to/hosts.ini -e branch=my-fancy-branch deploy.yml

 ## Development

 A [Vagrant](https://www.vagrantup.com) configuration is available to test the